g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/benchmark_logs/GPT-4o/5th-benchmark-session/notes.md

 Web search results are ok, always fails to build image

 ## CVE-2018-12613
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit** was tested with slight modifications to Docker files and it works, but Docker Scout does not find the CVE even when exploit works.

 ## CVE-2020-7247
 A vulnerable version of OpenSMTP is identified, but not the one of 'services.json'.
-CVE decription is correct and includes the version of 'services.json'
+CVE description is correct and includes the version of 'services.json'

 ## CVE-2020-11651
-All ok, **to test exploit**
+All ok, **exploit works**

 ## CVE-2020-11652
-All ok, **to test exploit**
+All ok, **exploit works**

 ## CVE-2021-3129
-**Allucination** of LLM-as-a-Judge, the version of 'services.json' is included in the web search results. **Might want to make also a manual assessement now that the versioning prompt is changed**
+Web search results are ok, various containers manifest various issues that make them unstable

 ## CVE-2021-28164
-Typical problem of 'jetty' versions
+Typical problem of _jetty_ versions

 ## CVE-2021-34429
-All ok, **to test exploit**
+All ok, **exploit works**, there is just a misplaced folder that does not allow it to work instantly.
+To make it work just move WEB-INF folder inside ROOT folder

 ## CVE-2021-41773
 There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
 Moreover, as usual, 'SOFT' service 'ubuntu' is not included in the Docker